100+ MORE

 What is the minimum car insurance required in California?

 As of January 1, 2025, California requires all drivers to carry at least $30,000 per person and $60,000 per accident for bodily injury liability, plus $15,000 for property damage.
 These limits were established under Senate Bill 1107 — the Protect California Drivers Act — and represent the first increase to state minimums in over 50 years.
-They remain in effect until 2035.
+They are the first update since 1967 and remain in effect until 2035.
+Driving without meeting these minimums is illegal and can result in license suspension within 30 days.

 Why is car insurance so expensive in California?